-For the second consecutive year, faculty, staff, and students involved in the Gender & Sexuality Studies program, Curriculum Transformation Project, Lambda Pride Alliance, AACC Rainbow Network, Human Services Club, and others dedicated to supporting Anne Arundel Community College's LGBT diversity will be celebrating National Coming Out Week October 13-17, with the kickoff on October 8.
+For the second consecutive year, faculty, staff, and students involved in the Gender & Sexuality Studies program, Curriculum Transformation Project, Gay-Straight Alliance, AACC Rainbow Network, Office of Student Engagement, Human Services Club, and others dedicated to supporting Anne Arundel Community College's LGBT diversity will be celebrating National Coming Out Week October 13-17, with the kickoff on October 8.

 In addition to specific events, the Truxal Library staff is highlighting literature addressing LGBTQ topics as part of a display promoting the Year of Social Justice in its 2nd Floor display cases and the Health Services office will have information available on services for LGBTQ students, faculty and staff.

 Wednesday, October 8 -- Coming Out Week Kickoff Event

 11:00-2:00 -- on The Quad -- Meet director and activist Erin Davies.
 Take a selfie with the Fagbug!

 3:00 -- Cade 219 -- Fagbug -- Erin Davies will discuss her adventures of activism on wheels with the Fagbug.

 10:00-11:00 -- Cade 219 -- “Trans 101” -- Grace Sikorski will dispel many misconceptions about what people mean by “trans.”
 Attendees will learn about the terminology and basic concepts with which to discuss trans issues and communities.